Bursaries and Funding

 Research Software Bursary: Details and Eligibility

-- The bursary provides partial funding support to purchase of research software programme(s), the applicant is required to fund the remaining proportion of the costs themselves
+- The bursary provides funding to support the purchase of research software programme(s)

 - The bursary operates on a reimbursement basis.
-Applicants must purchase the software personally ‘up front’ once approved you will be reimbursed a proportion of the cost directly into your bank account via the Imperial College expense department through the submission of receipts.
+Applicants must purchase the software personally ‘up front’ once approved you will be reimbursed directly into your bank account via the Imperial College expense department through the submission of receipts

 - An annual license for the purchase of software programmes is the recommended arrangement